AxifyApp/axify-deployments/README.md

 The falling of the Pit Zero
 The Undying of the Quit Lego
 The Rambling of the Loby Logo
-The Sinking of the Mono Rep
+The Sinking of the Mono Repo